jazminsol/programming-univbasics-2-statement-if-end-hou01-seng-ft-022221/README.md

 if true
 puts "This code runs!"
 end
+if false
+puts "This code does not run.
+You will not see this in irb." end
 # Programming as Conversation 2: Selection with if...end and Statement Modifiers

 ## Learning Goals